beskay/solidity-challenges/writeups/EtherWallet.md

 ## Overview

-`EtherWallet.sol` is a small wallet contract, anyone can deposit ether and anyone with a valid signature can withdraw.
+[EtherWallet.sol] is deployed at [0x4b90...f877](https://goerli.etherscan.io/address/0x4b90946ab87bf6e1ca1f26b2af2897445f48f877).
+Its a lightweight wallet contract, anyone can deposit ether and anyone with a valid signature can withdraw.
 There are only two state variables and two functions, `withdraw(bytes memory signature)` and `transferOwnership(address newOwner)`. `transferOwnership` is copied from OpenZeppelins Ownable contract.

 Function `withdraw` expects a signature and checks if its signed by the owner of the contract: